 As a researcher you need the skills to communicate clearly and to the point in a lot of situations: When interacting with other scientists or colleagues with a different background; when writing applications, when giving interviews to journalists.

 The workshop has been approved for ECTS-points at six Danish universities.
 The workshop has gained top ratings from researchers at Copenhagen Business School, Aalborg University, University of Copenhagen, Technical University of Denmark, IT University of Copenhagen, and researcheres from Region Zealand have given the workshop top ratings.

 Further info and booking - also if you need a tailor-made workshop:

 Journalist Marianne Bom, +45 262 82341, firstname.lastname@example.org

 The course is a 1 or 2-days workshop building on the principles of ‘learning by doing’.
 You are invited to participate actively in a comfortable learning environment, where you and the fellow participants discuss, cooperate and inspire each other.
 The workshop is dynamic, demanding and entertaining: Brief theoretical and practical instructions by the lecturers are followed by individual work or group work on issues like:

-• How to do a brief oral presentation, a video presentation, and write a short journalistic text
+• How to do a successful oral presentation or a video presentation

-• How to translate science writing to language that is understood by the general public
+• How to translate science talk/writing to a language understood by the general public

 • How to work with the press

 • How to plan your strategic communication, become noticed, and gain impact